nturley/tantalum/README.md

 # Tantalum Waveform Viewer

-The goal for Tantalum is to provide a visually attractive interface for viewing HDL simulation waveforms.
+Tantalum will be an HDL simulation waveform viewer, similar to gtkWave.

-I think modelsim uses Tk.
-GtkWave obviously uses gtk.
-I'm going to try Qt.
+I'm going to try using Qt and python using the pyside bindings.

-I'll be using python, at least for glue logic, using pyside qt bindings.
-At least initially, I might leverage some gtkwave components to parse the files, but I might reimplement it myself at some point.

 ![screenshot](/screenshot.png)

 ## Status

 Just started.
-It can barely display simple VCD files
+It can sort of display simple vcd waveforms

+## Dev Details

+We are using QGraphicsScene to view the waveforms.
+In terms of scene coordinates, The top waveform's top-left corner is always at (0, 0).
+The axis components are scene components but the left axis will track to the left side of the viewport and the top axis will track to the top of the viewport.

+scene coordinate = (time - start) * scalefactor
+time = scene coordinate / scalefactor + start